Branding of the IKO Metals factory

 Branding of the IKO Metals plant (10)

-The history of IKO Metals’ brands dates back to 1957 and includes discoveries, innovations, and technological breakthroughs.
-The Wall of Fame is located at the heart of the production facility, allowing every factory worker to feel connected to the proud legacy they continue.
+The history of IKO Metals’ brands begins in 1957 and includes discoveries, innovations, and technological revolutions.
+The wall of fame is located at the center of production so that every factory worker can feel connected to the legendary history they continue.

 Wall of Fame (1)